 5.2 Calibration Process

 The model calibration process is often very complex, labor intensive and resource intensive and may take more time to complete than the initial development of the traffic model.
-Modifications to the parameters in one component of the traffic model may have unexpected impacts in other areas of the traffic model.
+Modifications to the input parameters in one component of the traffic model may have unexpected impacts in other areas of the traffic model.
 Skipping the model calibration process is not permissible and there is no shortcut to completing model calibration.
 However, applying the following principles will provide structure and efficiency to the calibration process.

 By definition, a model is a simplified representation of reality and no model can reproduce reality perfectly.
 When developing the model, the analyst should strive to balance model perfection with practicality.
 To help achieve this balance, BTO-TASU developed both quantitative and qualitative validation thresholds for microsimulation models that are dependent on the purpose and need of the traffic model.
 See TEOpS 16-20-8 for additional details on the WisDOT microsimulation validation thresholds.